Frequently asked questions about NASA's use of radioisotope power systems

 The Multi-Mission RTG, or MMRTG, is the eighth generation of such power systems, which have been used safely and successfully by the United States since 1961.
 It is based on the earlier SNAP-19 RTG design used on the two Viking lander missions, and is capable of working both in space and in a planetary atmosphere (such as on the surface of Mars), hence the name "multi-mission" RTG.
 NASA's Mars Science Laboratory mission was launched carrying an MMRTG as its source of electrical power on November 26, 2011, and landed successfully on August 6, 2012.

 How much plutonium is in the MMRTG?
-How much power would it supply?
+How much power does it supply?

 Each MMRTG uses a heat source composed of eight General Purpose Heat Source (GPHS) modules, containing a total of 10.6 pounds (4.8 kilograms) of plutonium dioxide.
 This compares to 18 GPHS modules in the previous generation of radioisotope thermoelectric generators (the GPHS-RTG, which was able to produce a larger amount of power).
 The last GPHS-RTG was launched in 2006 on NASA's New Horizons mission to Pluto.